saskymiika/garbagecollector/canvastiles/README.md

 # Dijkstra pathfinder

 Green block is our "character" which can be moved around with w,a,s,d keys.
-The red block represent enemies, which are following the path towardsd the player.
+The red blocks represent enemies, which are following the path towards the player.

 The block point to the direction that leads to the player.